guidokessels/wh-underworlds/docs/cards/the-harvest-begins.md

 ![The Harvest Begins](https://warhammerunderworlds.com/wp-content/uploads/sites/6/2017/12/299_ENG-The-Harvest-Begins.png)

-Score this immediatley if a friendly fighter makes an Attack action that damages three or more enemy fighters
+Score this immediately if a friendly fighter makes an Attack action that damages three or more enemy fighters

 Type: Objective